|Date of Birth||25 August 1930, Edinburgh, Scotland, UK|

 Thomas Sean Connery was born on August 25, 1930 in Fountainbridge, Edinburgh.
-His mother, Euphamia C. Maclean, was a cleaning lady, and his father, Joseph Connery, was a factory worker and truck driver.
+His mother, Euphamia McBain (Maclean), was a cleaning lady, and his father, Joseph Connery, was a factory worker and truck driver.
 He also has a brother named Neil Connery, who works as a plasterer in Edinburgh.
+He is of Irish and Scottish descent.
 Before going into acting, Sean had many different jobs, such as a Milkman, lorry driver, a laborer, artist's model for the Edinburgh College of Art, coffin polisher and bodybuilder.
 He also joined the Royal Navy, but was later discharged because of medical problems.
 At the age of 23, he had a choice between becoming a professional footballer or an actor, and even though he showed much promise in the sport, he chose acting and said it was one of his more intelligent moves.

 His big breakthrough came in 1962 when he starred as secret agent James Bond in Dr. No (1962).
 He played James Bond in six more films: From Russia with Love (1963), Goldfinger (1964), Thunderball (1965), You Only Live Twice (1967), Diamonds Are Forever (1971), and Never Say Never Again (1983).